R3v3rzk1mur4/myapitest/README.md

 ./run_app.sh
 ```

-in another terminal you can execute:
+in another terminal you can execute in order to read the content of a default test file:

 ```
 curl http://localhost:5000/tests/test2/test.backup